lamphanqg/lamphanqg/README.md

 😄 Fun fact:
 * Cat lover with 4 cats :cat2:
-  * Chibe: named by the previous owner.
-He came to our house 1-2 months after we moved to the island
-  * Maron: I saw him at a vegetable field next to the road back home, in a heavy rain night, so I brought him home.
-His name means chestnut.
-  * Mikan: He came to our garden some days then my wife decided to bring him in.
-His name means citrus.
-  * Mit: My friend found her near a beach with one of her eye in bad condition.
-My friend cannot keep her so we took her home.
-Her name means jackfruit in Vietnamese.
 * My bachelor degree is about Business Administrator, majored in Accounting and Finance, but I have only work in that industry for 2 weeks before decided to become a web developer.

 :cocktail: Hobbies: